The Heartland Institute is a 30-year-old national nonprofit research organization dedicated to finding and promoting ideas that empower people.

 Policy Advisors: Approximately 235 academics and professional economists participate in its peer-review process, and more than 160 elected officials serve on its Legislative Forum.

-Publications: Heartland sends five monthly public policy newspapers addressing the major domestic public policy issues to every national and state elected official in the U.S. plus 8,400 county and local officials and thousands of civic and business leaders.
+Publications: Heartland sends three monthly public policy newspapers addressing the major domestic public policy issues to every national and state elected official in the U.S. and thousands of civic and business leaders.
 It also produces books, policy studies, and booklets.

-Government Relations: Our government relations staff made nearly 1.1 million contacts with elected officials in 2012.
-Of those contacts, 23,539 were one-on-one in person, by phone, or by one-to-one emails.
+Government Relations: Our government relations staff made more than 1.2 million contacts with elected officials in 2013.
+Of those contacts, 20,188 were one-on-one in person, by phone, or by one-to-one emails.
+These were virtually all educational contacts; The Heartland Institute only rarely lobbies for or against pending legislation.